-Column 1 Column 2 Reserved descriptions Designated products 1.
+Colum nn 1 Column 2 Reserved descriptions Designated products 1.
 Cocoa butter The fat obtained from cocoa beans or parts of cocoa beans with the following characteristics: - not more than 1.75 per cent free fatty acid content expressed as oleic acid); and - for press cocoa butter, not more than 0.35 per cent unsaponifiable matter (determined using petroleum ether); or - for other cocoa butter, not more than 0.5 per cent unsaponifiable matter (so determined).
 2. (a) Cocoa powder or Cocoa The product obtained by converting into powder cocoa beans which have been cleaned, shelled and roasted, and which contains not less than 20 per cent cocoa butter, calculated according to the weight of the dry matter, and not more than 9 per cent water. (b) Fat-reduced cocoa or Fat-reduced cocoa powder Cocoa powder containing less than 20 per cent cocoa butter, calculated according to the weight of the dry matter (c) Powdered chocolate or Chocolate in powder The product consisting of a mixture of cocoa powder and sugars, containing not less than 32 per cent cocoa powder.

-(d) Drinking chocolate or Sweetened cocoa or Sweetened cocoa powder The product consisting of a mixture of cocoa powder and sugars, containing not less than 25 per cent cocoa powder. (e) Fat-reduced drinking chocolate or Fat-reduced sweetened cocoa or Fat-reduced sweetened cocoa powder The product consisting of a mixture of cocoa powder specified at item 2(b) and sugars, containing not less than 25 per cent of such cocoa powder.
-3. (a) Chocolate (a) The product obtained from cocoa products and sugars which, subject to item 3(b), contains not less than 35 per cent total dry cocoa solids, including not less than 18 per cent cocoa butter and not less than 14 per cent of dry non-fat cocoa solids. (b) (i) If "Chocolate" is supplemented by "vermicelli" or "flakes" The product presented in the form of granules or flakes containing not less than 32 per cent total dry cocoa solids, including not less than 12 per cent cocoa butter and not less than 14 per cent of dry non-fat cocoa solids. (ii) "couverture" The product containing not less than 35 per cent total dry cocoa solids, including not less than 31 per cent cocoa butter and not less than 2.5 per cent of dry non-fat cocoa solids.
+(d) Drinking chocolate or Sweetened cocoa or The product consisting of a mixture of cocoa powder and sugars, containing not less than Sweetened cocoa 25 per cent cocoa powder. powder (e) Fat-reduced The product consisting of a mixture of cocoa drinking chocolate or powder specified at item 2(b) and sugars, Fat-reduced containing not less than 25 per cent of such sweetened cocoa or cocoa powder.
+Fat-reduced sweetened cocoa powder 3. (a) Chocolate (a) The product obtained from cocoa (4) Onocolate products and sugars which, subject to item 3(b), contains not less than 35 per cent total dry cocoa solids, including not less than 18 per cent cocoa butter and not less than 14 per cent of dry non-fat cocoa solids. (b) If "Chocolate" is The product presented in the form of granules supplemented by or flakes containing not less than 32 per cent (i) "vermicelli" or "flakes" total dry cocoa solids, including not less than 12 per cent cocoa butter and not less than 14 per cent of dry non-fat cocoa solids. (ii) "couverture" The product containing not less than 35 per cent total dry cocoa solids, including not less than 31 per cent cocoa butter and not less than 2.5 per cent of dry non-fat cocoa solids.

-(iii) "Gianduja" or one of the Derivatives of "Gianduja" The nut chocolate product obtained (1) from chocolate having a minimum total dry cocoa solids content of 32 per cent including a minimum dry non-fat cocoa solids content of 8 per cent, and (2) from finely ground hazelnuts in such quantities that 100 grams of the product contain not less than 20 grams and not more than 40 grams of hazelnuts; and to which may have been added: 4. (a) Milk chocolate The product obtained from cocoa products, sugars and milk or milk products which, subject to item 4(b), contains: not less than 25 per cent total dry cocoa solids not less than 14 per cent dry milk solids obtained by partly or wholly dehydrating whole milk, semi-skimmed or skimmed milk, cream, or from partly or wholly dehydrated cream, butter or milk fat not less than 2.5 per cent dry non-fat cocoa solids not less than 3.5 per cent total fat (cocoa butter and milk fat).
+Derivatives of "Gianduja" The nut chocolate product obtained (1) from chocolate having a minimum total dry cocoa solids content of 32 per cent including a minimum dry non-fat cocoa solids content of 8 per cent, and (2) from finely ground hazelnuts in such quantities that 100 grams of the product contain not less than 20 grams and not more than 40 grams of hazelnuts; and to which may have been added: 4. (a) Milk chocolate The product obtained from cocoa products, sugars and milk or milk products which, subject to item 4(b), contains: - not less than 25 per cent total dry cocoa solids - not less than 14 per cent dry milk solids obtained by partly or wholly dehydrating whole milk, semi-skimmed or skimmed milk, cream, or from partly or wholly dehydrated cream, butter or milk fat - not less than 2.5 per cent dry non-fat cocoa solids - not less than 3.5 per cent milk fat - not less than 25 per cent total fat (cocoa butter and milk fat).